 - Expect to be out of bed, bathed, dressed in your own clothes, and seated in a recliner by breakfast. - Your surgeon or physician's assistant will visit. - The therapist will get you walking with a walker.
-Please bring your walker from home. - Pain medication will be given if requested. - Intravenous (IV) pain medication will likely be stopped; you may begin oral pain medication. - If evaluations were not completed on day of surgery, physical therapy will complete individual assessments. - Group therapy classes will occur in the morning at 10AM.
+Please bring your walker from home. - Pain medication will be given if requested. - Intravenous (IV) pain medication will likely be stopped; you may begin oral pain medication. - If evaluations were not completed on day of surgery, physical therapy will complete individual assessments. - · Group therapy classes will occur in the morning at 10AM (please have your coach attend). - Most patients will be discharged today shortly after group therapy class.
+Group therapy classes will occur in the morning at 10AM.
 Please note, Group class is only held if there are 3 or more participants.
 If less than 3, you will be seen individually.
 Please have your coach attend.